 While Modern Star benefits from its rich heritage, it has left some aspects of the past behind, including its reliance on paper.
 Before Salesforce, the company had thirty sales reps out in the field tracking activities with paper and pen.
 Head office had no visibility into sales activities or the customer beyond their previous transactions.
 When a rep left, their handover was a stack of papers with customer names and addresses.

-“Our reps were regionally based and always on the road; we saw some of them just once a year at our sales conference,” said Cutler.
+“Our reps are regionally based and always on the road; we saw some of them just once a year at our sales conference,” said Cutler.
 “We had no visibility into our customer relationships or what was happening day-to-day.”

 Management needed this insight to keep growing and evolving the company, and made the decision to use Salesforce.
-This was eight years ago and Cutler was looking to re-enter the workforce after a break to raise her young children.
+This was ten years ago and Cutler was looking to re-enter the workforce after a break to raise her young children.
 “I called my manager at Modern Star to see if he had a copy of my resume and ended up coming back to manage the Salesforce implementation,” said Cutler.

 Winning over the sales team